 What will you be learning?

-Studying GCSE (9–1) Physical Education will open your eyes to the amazing world of sports performance.
-Not only will you have the chance to perform in three different sports through the non-exam assessment component, you will also develop wide ranging knowledge into the how and why of Physical activity and sport.
+Studying physical education will open your eyes to the amazing world of sports performance.
+Not only will you have the chance to perform in three different sports through the non-exam assessment component, you will also develop wide ranging knowledge into the how and why of physical activity and sport.
 The combination of the physical performance and academic challenge provides an exciting opportunity for students.
 You can perform, and then through the academic study learn how to improve your performance through application of the theory.
-Physical Education is learned about through a range of different contexts and the impact it has on both ours and other’s everyday lives.
+Physical education is learned about through a range of different contexts and the impact it has on both ours and other’s everyday lives.
 You will learn the reasons why we do things, why some people out perform others, mentally and physically.
 You will also delve into the ethical considerations behind the use of drugs and also gain an understanding of the consequences of inactivity and poor diet.

 40% Practical (one individual activity, one team activity and the third can be either team or individual); 60% Final written examinations at end of Year 11.
 Two papers will be taken